How To Motivate Your Husband To Declutter His Stuff.

-If we just concentrate on our own “stuff” we will soon realise that other people’s stuff is not the real problem.
+Firstly concentrate on your own “stuff”, you will soon realise that other people’s stuff is not entirely the whole problem.

 - Make a decision today that you will only concentrate on your own possessions, for the time being, don’t worry about anything else for now.

 - Imagine you live on your own, would all the possessions you own right now be conducive to a minimalist lifestyle or are you hanging onto tons of stuff you don’t need?

 - Have you been so hung up on all your husband’s clutter that you failed to realise how much stuff you need to declutter?

 I would like to bet that you have plenty to declutter from the following categories